vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_pientere_tuinen.md

 ---
 ### Used dashboard elements

-These three basic Home Assistant elements did I use.
+These are the three basic Home Assistant elements I used.

 | name                | link                                                     |
 |---------------------|----------------------------------------------------------|